 Among her added responsibilities of the past year have been leading cleaning and preparation of spaces within the Biology-Natural Resources Building ahead of its renovation, along with departmental moves into the Life Sciences Building.
 Cloward has tackled these challenges, her supervisors say, with tact, courtesy, efficiency and creativity.

 Cloward’s added responsibilities were accomplished to top of daily tasks, including event coordination, scheduling, keys, seminars and dealing with frequent building issues and requests of the aging BNR.
 She is a team-player, a strong support to students and a highly valued member of USU’s Department of Biology.

 Past Award Winners

 Please refer to this page for award winners from the past 35+ years of acheivement ain the College of Science at Utah State University.Past Awards

 Nominate a Candidate

-The nomination process is currently underway for the 2017-2018 academic year.
+The nomination process is currently closed for the 2018-2019 academic year.
 Please contact your department if you have any questions.